Tom shot this photo from our veranda of a barge, the ferry and a tugboat passing by. Great shot, Honey! |

 With our experience these past three years, we've been able to take many of the steps in these transitions in our stride.
 Moving and packing everything we own every few months has its challenges, more in the anticipation than in doing so.

-Packing takes no more than a an hour at most, unpacking 30 minutes.
-"Getting our ducks in a row" in a new location seems to take a few days as we become familiar with the new property and its surroundings.
+Packing takes no more than an hour at most, unpacking 30 minutes.
+“Getting our ducks in a row” in a new location seems to take a few days as we become familiar with the new property and its surroundings.

 For the most part, we enjoy the process, especially once we've arrived in the new location with all of our bags in tow and discover the property is what we'd expected.
 We both sigh with relief knowing one more step in our journey has brought us to our "new home" wherever that may be.

 Its been raining for the past three days and nights.
 The heat has lessened although the humidity is high.
-There are no ants or fruit flies in sight.
-We're content.
+There are no ants or fruit flies in view.
+We’re content.
 May all of you be content as well!

 Photo from one year ago today, November 8, 2014: